2020 Gardening Zooms online programme

 Approaches to vegetable growing for those with minimal experience and for people with small gardens.
 We will discuss which crops are practical in a limited amount of space, plus the vegetables that germinate easily and generate good yields.

-Growing vegetables: crop rotation, nutrition and pest/disease control
+SOLD OUT: Growing vegetables: crop rotation, nutrition and pest/disease control

 Sunday 2nd August from 16:30-18:00